Change of superconducting character in UTe2induced by magnetic field

-Figure \ref{f3}(c) shows the temperature dependence of $K$, as determined from the peaks of the NMR spectra measured at 1, 10, 15, 20, and 24 T. A decrease in $K$ was clearly observed at $T_{\rm c}$ for 1 and 10 T; the magnitude and $H$ dependence of the $K$ decrease below $T_{\rm c}$ are in agreement with previous results\cite{NakaminePRB2021, NakamineJPSJ2021}.
+Figure \ref{f3}(c) shows the temperature dependence of $K$ of the main peak, as determined from the NMR spectra measured at 1, 10, 15, 20, and 24 T. A decrease in $K$ was clearly observed at $T_{\rm c}$ for 1 and 10 T; the magnitude and $H$ dependence of the $K$ decrease below $T_{\rm c}$ are in agreement with previous results\cite{NakaminePRB2021, NakamineJPSJ2021}.
 In contrast, when 20 and 24 T were applied, $K$ gradually decreased at temperatures below 2.5 K without any appreciable anomaly at $T_{\rm c}$($H$).
-To quantify the Knight-shift decrease ($\Delta K$) ascribed to the superconductivity, the normal-state $T$ dependence was subtracted from the observed $K_b$ and $\Delta K$ was plotted for each $H$, as shown in the inset of Fig.~\ref{f3}(c).
-It is noteworthy that $\Delta K$ was near zero in the SC state for values above 15~T. A similar $\Delta K \sim 0$ trend was previously observed in $a$-axis Knight-shift measurement results for the LHSC state, where the dominant SC spin component occurred along the $a$ axis \cite{FujibayashiJPSJ2022}.
+To quantify the Knight-shift decrease ($\Delta K$) ascribed to the superconductivity, the normal-state $T$ dependence was subtracted from the observed $K_b$ and $\Delta K$ was plotted for each $H$, as shown in the inset of Fig.~\ref{f3}(c). $\Delta K$ was near zero in the SC state for values above 15~T, although this field is still in the LHSC.
+This behavior is consistent with previous NMR measurements\cite{NakamineJPSJ2021}.
+A similar $\Delta K \sim 0$ trend was previously observed in the $a$-axis Knight-shift measurement results for the LHSC state, where the dominant SC spin component occurred along the $a$ axis \cite{FujibayashiJPSJ2022}.
 Thus, these results indicate that $b$-axis spin-polarized superconductivity is induced by a $b$-axis magnetic field.